 In an effort to control health care costs and better serve our patients, Soundview Medical Associates will make every effort to maximize the benefits of your insurance plan.
 However, there may at times be a difference in interpreting the benefits of your plan.
 If such a situation arises, you may be asked to assist us in contacting your insurance carrier.
 You will be responsible for any portion of your bill that is denied, applied to a deductible, considered a co-payment or co-insurance portion, or is considered non-covered by your insurance plan.

 All self-pay patients are required to pay at the time of service.
 Co-pays must be paid at the time service is rendered.
 These co-pays are a required part of your contract with your insurance carrier and increase the cost of billing unnecessarily if not paid at the time of service.
+If you have a high deductible plan that has not been met, a deposit of $50.00 may be required upon check in.
 Once we receive the Explanation of Benefits from your insurance company, we will bill you for the balance that you owe.
 This amount is due 30 days from out posting date.

 Accounts that are repeatedly ignored may be sent to collections.
 If this happens, you may have your credit adversely affected, and you will be dismissed from the practice and asked to find a new physician.

 If a check is returned for insufficient funds, you will be charged an additional $15 on top of the amount of the check.
 This needs to be paid by money order, cashier’s check, cash or credit card.

 If you should want to suspend or terminate your treatment, any fees including reasonable fees as allowed by public health law for copying of medical records will be immediately due and payable.

 If you need to establish a payment plan, please contact our Business Office at (203) 299-0151 prior to your scheduled appointment.
 Patients who are unable to pay for services at time of visit will be required to complete a financial disclosure form.